agentmorris/MegaDetector/megadetector.md

 If you have a deep-learning-friendly GPU, you will also need to have a recent [NVIDIA driver](https://www.nvidia.com/download/index.aspx) installed.
 If you don't have an Nvidia GPU, it's OK,  you can still run MegaDetector on your CPU, and you don't need to install any special drivers.

-### 2. Download the MegaDetector model(s)
+### 2. Download the MegaDetector model(s) (optional)

+This step is optional; when you run MegaDetector, you can tell it to automatically download a MegaDetector model file, in which case it will get put in a temporary directory on your computer.

-Download one or more MegaDetector model files ([MDv5a](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5a.0.0.pt), [MDv5b](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5b.0.0.pt), and/or [MDv4](https://lilablobssc.blob.core.windows.net/models/camera_traps/megadetector/md_v4.1.0/md_v4.1.0.pb)) to your computer.
+If you want to save MegaDetector to a particular folder, download one or more MegaDetector model files ([MDv5a](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5a.0.0.pt), [MDv5b](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5b.0.0.pt), and/or [MDv4](https://lilablobssc.blob.core.windows.net/models/camera_traps/megadetector/md_v4.1.0/md_v4.1.0.pb)) to your computer.
 These instructions will assume that you have downloaded MegaDetector to a folder called "c:\megadetector" (on Windows) or to a folder called "megadetector" within your home folder (on Linux/Mac), but if you put it somewhere else, that's fine, just be sure to change it in the steps below that point to a model file.
 If you don't care where it goes, and you don't know yet which version you want to use, you'll have an easier time working through these instructions if you download [MDv5a](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5a.0.0.pt) to those folders, i.e. if the model file lives at "c:\megadetector\md_v5a.0.0.pt" (on Windows) or "/Users/your-user-name/megadetector/md_v5a.0.0pt" (on Mac).

-The instructions below will assume that you are using MDv5a; one step will be slightly different for MDv4, but we'll call that out when we get there.

 ### 3. Clone the relevant git repos and add them to your path, and set up your Python environment